The Lifespan of our Universe: Remarks

 {\bf Axiverse } --- As noted before, ultralight axions (or axion-like particles) are ubiquitous in string theory~\cite{Svrcek:2006yi,Arvanitaki:2009fg}.
 They pick up their exponentially small masses via non-perturbative dynamics (cf.~ref.~\cite{Hui:2016ltb}).
 There is tremendous freedom to introduce any number of ultra-light axions with a spectrum of masses and couplings (i.e., decay constants).
 Of course, it is much more interesting when the introduction of a specific ultra-light axion resolves some outstanding puzzles in astrophysics and/or cosmology.

 The best known case is the fuzzy dark matter (FDM) model, where an axion of mass around $10^{-22}~{\rm eV}$ is the source of the dark matter~\cite{Hu:2000ke, Schive:2014dra}.
 To resolve some issues with the diversity of ultra faint dwarf galaxies, the introduction of a second axion of mass around $10^{-20}$~eV seems to be necessary~\cite{Luu:2018afg}.
-Another even lighter axion of mass around $10^{-29}$~eV introduced in the so-called axi-Higgs model~\cite{Fung:2021wbz,Fung:2021fcj} helps to explain the $^7$Li puzzle in BBN, the Hubble tension and the isotropic cosmic birefringence~\cite{Minami:2020odp}.
+Another even lighter axion of mass around $10^{-29}$~eV introduced in the so-called axi-Higgs model~\cite{Fung:2021wbz,Fung:2021fcj} helps to explain the $^7$Li puzzle in BBN, the Hubble tension \footnote{See also ref.~\cite{Poulin:2018cxd} for another possibility.} and the isotropic cosmic birefringence~\cite{Minami:2020odp,Fujita:2020ecn,Nakagawa:2025ejs}.
 The aDE model introduces one with mass $10^{-33}$~eV.
 These 4 ultra-light axions have comparable decay constant $f \lesssim M_{\rm Pl}$.
 Presumably, they are Ramond-Ramond modes in string theory under the compactification to 3 spatial dimensions.
 If their existences are confirmed, these axions together with their properties will shed valuable insight into the string theory compactification.\\

 {\bf Astrophysical/Cosmological Implications} --- In view of the dynamical dark energy impact on the evolution of the universe, it is interesting to re-analyze some of the dynamics involving astrophysical phenomena.
 As $a \to 0$, matter is being squeezed together.
 This is expected to enhance the formation of black holes, in particular the merging of black holes.
-Eventually, it is plausible that the universe ends in a single giant black hole.
+Eventually, it is plausible that the universe ends in giant black holes.
 Including a growing radiation density as $a \to 0$ will make little difference.

 Note that the scale factor $a$ has a periodic behavior and we consider only one cycle for our universe.
 As mentioned earlier, because of the nature of the axion field, the process is irreversible.
-Although very unlikely, one cannot rule out that there is a way for the universe to transition to the next cycle.
+Although very unlikely, one cannot rule out that, in the presence of quantum effects, there is a way for the universe to transition to the next cycle.
 However, this reincarnation will lead to a very different universe from our present one, not to a cyclic universe.

+There are 3 types of singularities we encounter in the study of gravity : black holes, the origin of the universe and the crunch at the end of the universe.
+As the universe is collapsing, one can imagine that matters are push together to form a giant black hole, which in turn shields/hides the crunch singularity.

 On the local level, the possible collision of our Milky Way with its largest neighbor, the Andromeda galaxy, is predicted to occur in about 4 to 10 billion years~\cite{cowen2012andromeda,sawala2025no}.
 It is interesting to re-estimate the time of their collision (or no collision) before the big crunch.